 To be promoted to associate professor with tenure, a faculty member must first meet the standards described above for reappointment as an assistant professor.
-Furthermore, the individual will have demonstrated recognized ability and potential for distinction in Food, Bioprocessing and Nutrition Sciences teaching, independent research, and/or extension, commensurate with their Statement of Faculty Responsibility.
+Furthermore, the individual will have demonstrated recognized ability and potential for distinction in Food, Bioprocessing and Nutrition Sciences teaching, independent research, and/or extension, commensurate with their Statement of Faculty Responsibilities.
 Also, the individual will have demonstrated the ability to manage or direct activities at the departmental, college and /or university level that contributes to the well-being of the institution.
 The DVF must be assured that there is a reasonable expectation that the candidate will continue to build their national and international reputation through significant contributions to the field.

 6. Standards for Professor

 To be promoted to professor, a faculty member will have met the standards described above for promotion to Associate Professor with tenure.
-Furthermore, the faculty member will have demonstrated a record of distinguished achievement in teaching, research or extension commensurate with their Statement of Faculty Responsibility.
+Furthermore, the faculty member will have demonstrated a record of distinguished achievement in teaching, research or extension commensurate with their Statement of Faculty Responsibilities.
 The DVF must be assured that the faculty member has a national and international reputation for excellence in her/his field and that they will maintain this reputation through significant contributions to the field.

 7. Procedures for RPT Review

 The Departmental Voting Faculty (DVF) of the Department of Food, Bioprocessing and Nutrition Sciences will review the performance and progress of faculty without tenure and tenured assistant and associate professors annually.
 This occurs in late September or early October.
 Reviews conducted at the times mandated by the University Academic Tenure Policy as referenced above and other reviews for promotion will follow section B below.
 All other reviews will follow section A below.